2pablo/GPS2Photos/readme.txt

 **How do I use GPS 2 Photos?**

-Option 1: Navigate to your WordPress Media Library.
-You can use either the grid view or the list view.

-*   **List View:** You will see a new "GPS Location" column.
-If an image has GPS data, you'll see a "Add/Amend GPS Coordinates" button.
-*   **Grid View:** Click on an image to open the "Attachment Details" screen.
-You will find a "Add/Amend GPS Coordinates" button in the details panel.
-Option 2:
+*   **WordPress Media Library:** Navigate to your Media Library (either list or grid view).
+In list view, you'll see a button in the "GPS Location" column.
+In grid view, you'll find the button in the "Attachment Details" panel.
-*   **Install NextGEN Gallery:** Navigate to a gallery via the "Manage Galleries" page.
+*   **NextGEN Gallery:** Navigate to a gallery via the "Manage Galleries" page.
 You will see an "Add/Amend GPS" link in the actions for each image.
+*   **Envira, FooGallery, Modula:** On the gallery edit screen, you will find a button or link to add/amend GPS coordinates for each image.

+**How to use the search bar when multiple locations are available?**

+When you search for a location, the map may display several pins if multiple matches are found.
+You can click on any of these result pins to see more details in a popup.
+When you click on a pin, it will change color to indicate it's selected, and its coordinates will automatically populate the Latitude and Longitude fields.
+You can then save these coordinates to your image.

-Clicking the button or a link will open a modal window with a map.
+Clicking the button or link will open a modal window with a map.
 You can then view, edit, or add GPS coordinates.

 **Can I use this plugin if my photos have no GPS data?**